3 Underlying Processes of Entrepreneurship

 “In God we trust.
 Everyone else must bring data.” —W. Edwards Deming

-- Gather Data: Use tools like customer interviews, surveys, A/B testing, and analytics to collect real feedback from your audience.
+• Gather Data: Use tools like customer interviews, surveys, A/B testing, and analytics to get real feedback.

 Effective Communication